NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 ### Auto load extensions

 Assemblies with the name "NLog*.dll", like "NLog.CustomTarget.dll" are now loaded automatically.
 This assembly should be in the same folder as NLog.dll.
-Of course you can load NLog extentions manually with the [`<Extensions>` config]( https://github.com/nlog/nlog/wiki/How-to-write-a-Target#how-to-use-the-newly-created-target)
+Of course you can load NLog extensions manually with the [`<Extensions>` config]( https://github.com/nlog/nlog/wiki/How-to-write-a-Target#how-to-use-the-newly-created-target)

 ### AllEventProperties layout renderer